zhendongyangID/Another-hello-world/README.md

 # Another-hello-world
-this is another hello world project help me build a project which make me more understand about github I would like that we have made some great changes for that , that would be  a very  great work I think
+this is another hello world project help me build a project which make me more understand about github I would like that we have made some great changes for that , that would be  a very  great work I think. as I have made some changes, I must do some more to get new things